knockcat/knockcat/README.md

 - 🌱 I'm Currently learning **Dynamic Programming.**

-- 👨‍💻 All of my projects are available at [https://github.com/knockcat/Projects](https://github.com/knockcat/Projects)
+- 👨‍💻 All of my projects are available under [Repository Section](https://github.com/knockcat?tab=repositories)

 - 💬Ask me about anything related to **C and C++ programming.**